 Next, I moved to Vietnam, where I mastered manoeuvring a pram around the colourful chaos of my local market and wrote a Saigon hotspots column for Tiger Airways’ inflight magazine.
 I also blogged and wrote for regional publications and websites, and drank lots of cafe sua da.

 When I was living in Cambodia later in the 2000s I started another blog, A Girl in Asia.
 The world of travel blogs was just beginning to explode, and I discovered people were hungry for tips on where to go and what to eat, beyond what they found in mainstream media.
 My blog soon became a go-to source for expats and travellers in Southeast Asia, was syndicated on US news site GlobalPost.com and led to several paid writing opportunities.
 It then morphed into Sydney food-focused blog Devoured (when I moved back to Australia).
 Both are now rolled together into one simpler place – here!
-Topics still include travel and food, plus all things writing and snapshots of life.
+Topics now include books reviews, all things writing and snapshots of life.

-If you would like to get in touch, please visit the Contact page, or email me at liz [DOT] ledden [AT] gmail [DOT] com
+If you would like to get in touch, please visit the Contact page, find me on Twitter or Instagram @liz_ledden or email me at liz [DOT] ledden [AT] gmail [DOT] com